Hand and Wrist Care

 Ganglion Cyst Removal

 A ganglion cyst is a tumor or swelling on top of a joint.
-It appears as a fluid-filled lump that changes in size, and may appear after injury.
+It appears as a fluid-filled lump that changes in size and may appear after injury.
+Other symptoms include:

-Swelling may appear over time or suddenly, may get smaller in size, and may even go away, only to come back at another time the pain is usually nonstop, aching, and made worse by joint motion when the cyst is connected to a tendon, you may feel a sense of weakness in the affected finger.
+- Swelling that may appear over time or suddenly.
+It may get smaller in size, and may even go away, only to come back after a period of time

 Wrist Fracture Repair